Submit request or call to make an appointment.

-Pulmonary stenosis refers to a narrowing or blockage in or near the pulmonary valve in your child’s heart.
+Pulmonary stenosis treatment in infants and children addresses a narrowing or blockage in pulmonary valve area.
 Mild pulmonary stenosis typically doesn’t require treatment.
 In moderate to severe cases, treatment can range from a minimally invasive balloon valvuloplasty to valve replacement surgery.

 The leaflets in the pulmonary valve that allow blood to flow to the lungs without backing into the heart may be thick or narrow.
 Sometimes the pulmonary artery just past the valve is narrow.
 Sometimes the muscle under the valve is thick and makes it difficult for blood to flow out of the right ventricle.
 All of these are various forms of pulmonary stenosis.

 The severity of pulmonary stenosis is measured by how much the blood flow is obstructed.